Axway/amplify-central/content/en/docs/manage_product_foundry/foundry_product_tags_attributes_categories.md

 Catalog manager users can only assign existing categories.

 1. Select a product in the *Product Foundry* and open it.
-2. Click on the Categories field in the details pane and select the category from the list.
+2. Click on the Categories field in the details panel and select the category from the list.
 The list contains global categories and product specific categories.
 3. Click the **X** next to the category name to remove a category.